-The group also held its first online event at the start of June - a talk by famous Hungarian mathematician, research psychologist and popular science author Professor László Mérő, on The Psychology and Maths of Crises attended by more than 50 alumni.
+The group also held its first online event in June last year - a talk by famous Hungarian mathematician, research psychologist and popular science author Professor László Mérő, on The Psychology and Maths of Crises, attended by more than 50 alumni.
 Listen to the talk here.

-Following on from their successful initial virtual Oxbridge vs Harvard/Yale Trivia Challenge match in May and June, The Oxford & Cambridge Society of San Diego arranged a rematch on 20 August, with a further quiz due to be arranged for November.
-The group also invited alumni to tread the boards virtually and join a special online reading of Shakespeare's Macbeth at the end of July.
+Following on from their successful initial virtual Oxbridge vs Harvard/Yale Trivia Challenge match in May and June last year, The Oxford & Cambridge Society of San Diego arranged a rematch on 20 August, with a further quiz arranged for November.
+The group also invited alumni to tread the boards virtually and join an online reading of Shakespeare's Macbeth at the end of July last year.
 More than 60 alumni and friends tuned in from Boston to Berkeley to watch the spectacle - which included Elizabethan music between scenes, sound effects and stage directions to bring the reading alive.
-The group is continuing its readings of some of the Bard's most loved plays with a performance of As You Like It on Friday 30 October.
-Register here by Friday 23 October for a part in the play.
+The group continued its readings of some of the Bard's most loved plays with a performance of As You Like It at the end of last October.

-The group also held a virtual 'Singles Mingle' event in July and their book club continued online on 28 June, when they discussed the novel The Namesake by Jhumpa Lahir.
-More recently, they hosted an online session on Islam and Biomedical Research Ethics on 11 September.
+The group also held a virtual 'Singles Mingle' event in July 2020 and their book club continued online at the end of June, when they discussed the novel The Namesake by Jhumpa Lahir.
+They also hosted an online session on Islam and Biomedical Research Ethics on 11 September.

-OUS Brazil hosted a webinar at the start of June with the British Ambassador to Brazil, Vijay Rangarajan, and the Director of the Brazilian Studies Programme (University of Oxford Latin American Centre) Dr Andreza de Souza Santos.
+OUS Brazil hosted a webinar at the start of June last year with the British Ambassador to Brazil, Vijay Rangarajan, and the Director of the Brazilian Studies Programme (University of Oxford Latin American Centre) Dr Andreza de Souza Santos.
 They discussed the role of alumni and the diaspora in the cooperation between UK and Brazil during the COVID-19 pandemic and beyond.
-The group held a subsequent webinar at the end of August with Nísia Trindade Lima, the President of Fiocruz (Brazil), the most prominent Institution of Science and Technology in Health in Latin America, and the leading clinical researcher for the COVID-19 Oxford vaccine.
+The group held a subsequent webinar last August with Nísia Trindade Lima, the President of Fiocruz (Brazil), the most prominent Institution of Science and Technology in Health in Latin America, and the leading clinical researcher for the COVID-19 Oxford vaccine.

-OUS Western Australia is one of many groups to postpone forthcoming events and has also moved its monthly book club online, with members meeting virtually to discuss the latest text.
-The group also held an online pub quiz at the start of May.
+OUS Western Australia is one of many groups to postpone forthcoming events and moved its monthly book club online, with members meeting virtually to discuss the latest text.
+The group also held an online pub quiz last May.
 Alumni can join the book club by emailing the group.

 OUS Victoria is planning an online book club and is also asking members to share how the situation has affected them and any constructive measures they are taking.
 The group is also holding ‘virtual drinks’ online in place of its regular ‘Tuesday tipple’ catch-ups.
-It hosted its first virtual lunch online in mid May with speaker Brian Salter-Duke (Queen’s,1957), a computational and theoretical chemist.
+It hosted its first virtual lunch online in mid May last year with speaker Brian Salter-Duke (Queen’s,1957), a computational and theoretical chemist.

-The group was also challenged by the Cambridge alumni group in Victoria to a virtual University Challenge on Zoom on 18 June and hosted a virtual cocktail hour on Zoom with Professor Cameron Hepburn, Professor of Environmental Economics at the University of Oxford, on 16 July.
+The group was also challenged by the Cambridge alumni group in Victoria to a virtual University Challenge on Zoom on 18 June last year and hosted a virtual cocktail hour on Zoom with Professor Cameron Hepburn, Professor of Environmental Economics at the University of Oxford, on 16 July.

-OUS Queensland held its AGM online at the end of April, alongside a virtual wine tasting, trivia quiz and poetry recital (pictured above).
+OUS Queensland held its AGM online last April, alongside a virtual wine tasting, trivia quiz and poetry recital (pictured above).
 Members are also providing help to those in need by, for instance, offering a phone call.

-And OUS South Australia's 2020 Oxford Online Lecture on Machine-Made Histories on 5 August with Professor Marnie Hughes-Warrington, Deputy Vice Chancellor: Research and Enterprise at the University of South Australia was a huge success, with more than 200 attendees from across Australia.
+And OUS South Australia's 2020 Oxford Online Lecture on Machine-Made Histories on 5 August 2020 with Professor Marnie Hughes-Warrington, Deputy Vice Chancellor: Research and Enterprise at the University of South Australia was a huge success, with more than 200 attendees from across Australia.
 The group is also encouraging members to contact them if they need assistance.

-In New Zealand, OUS Auckland held virtual ‘last Thursday drinks’ and a quiz via Zoom at the end of April.
+In New Zealand, OUS Auckland held virtual ‘last Thursday drinks’ and a quiz via Zoom at the end of April 2020.
 It held its final virtual drinks at the end of May, the day before laws limiting people from meeting in person were due to be eased in the country.

 The Oxford & Cambridge Society of the Czech Republic has moved its regular discussion and wine events online.
-The first online event was held at the start of April – a discussion with Oxbridge graduates, molecular biologist Martin Dienstbier and sinologist Jiri Hudecek, on the coronavirus outbreak.
+The first online event was held at the start of April 2020 – a discussion with Oxbridge graduates, molecular biologist Martin Dienstbier and sinologist Jiri Hudecek, on the coronavirus outbreak.
 The session was attended by around 60 participants and overran as there were so many questions from the audience.

 “According to the feedback received, people appreciated receiving reliable information from two guests who really understood the topic,” said society President Monika Marekova.

-The Oxford & Cambridge Society of Austria held a Zoom talk on 24 June with group member Gerold Reisinger on The Roots of Atheism and Scientism.
+The Oxford & Cambridge Society of Austria held a Zoom talk on 24 June 2020 with group member Gerold Reisinger on The Roots of Atheism and Scientism.
 The group is also inviting alumni to get in touch and offer to give virtual talks on a subject of their choice.
 Anyone interested can email the group at: firstname.lastname@example.org

 "The event was followed by a very dynamic exchange of questions and views from our participants.
 The enthusiasm and encouragement from participants is certainly motivating us to host similar 'one topic, two views' events in the future," said group Chairman Marco Janezic.

-The group's last Oxford Online Digital Insights event on 21 July was a discussion on Organisational Resilience – How to Come out of the Crisis Stronger, with guest speakers Mark Spencer Klimmek, a Consultant in Egon Zehnder’s Technology and Private Equity Practice; and Anke Weidling, a Senior Expert in Egon Zehnder’s Leadership Solutions team.
+The group's last Oxford Online Digital Insights event last July was a discussion on Organisational Resilience – How to Come out of the Crisis Stronger, with guest speakers Mark Spencer Klimmek, a Consultant in Egon Zehnder’s Technology and Private Equity Practice; and Anke Weidling, a Senior Expert in Egon Zehnder’s Leadership Solutions team.

 The Oxford & Cambridge Alumni Group in Saudi Arabia has an active WhatsApp group, which has been providing advice and support.